DTpeel/aurora_official/index.md

-## Welcome to GitHub Pages
+## Welcome to 清丰君NB Pages

-You can use the [editor on GitHub](https://github.com/DTpeel/homepage/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+清丰君的b站账号： [清丰君qfj](https://space.bilibili.com/414860281?from=search&seid=18175999809506675303) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.